 - 1. The HP-41C searches for the specified name.
-If not found the display will show NONEXISTENT. - 2.
-If the unused portion of program memory is large enough to accept the entire application program, it is copied into program memory. - 3.
+If not found the display will show NONEXISTENT. - If the unused portion of program memory is large enough to accept the entire application program, it is copied into program memory. - 3.
 If there is not enough room, the HP-41C will pack program memory.
 You will momentarily see PACKING and then TRY AGAIN in the display: reenter the COPY function. - 4.
 If there is enough room after packing, the application program will be copied into program memory.
-If there is still not enough room, the calculator will again display PACKING and TRY AGAIN. - 5.
-You must insert a memory module or clear programs from program memory to make room.
+If there is still not enough room, the calculator will again display PACKING and TRY AGAIN; when this happens you must clear programs from program memory or (in the HP-41C only) insert a memory module.